Introduction to Deep Learning — DML

 Topics:

-• Deep Reinforcement Learning: Markov Decision Processes, Bellmann Equation, temporal difference learning.
-Policy gradient, Proximal Policy Optimization.
+• Reinforcement Learning: Markov Decision Processes, Bellmann Equation, dynamic programming, Monte Carlo methods, Q-Learning.

 Final presentation topics: